GrechTech/NES-BLE-Gamepad/README.md

 -----------
 Description
 -----------
 Custom kit initially designed for Wangaratta District Specialist School.
 A device to use a NES Zapper with any Bluetooth receiver, including BlueRetro, To be used with with custom patched ROMs from @neslcdmod.
+PowerPad and standard gamepad support coming.
+SNES accessory support is also possible with a SNES controller female socket, but not yet tested.

 -----------
 Parts